-Most shirts on their own will be too thin to make a bag out of, but if you add a lining you can make something cute and light for your bits and bobs like this lovely donut print bag.
+Most shirts on their own will be too thin to make a bag out of, but if you add a lining you can make a cute and light tote bag for your bits and bobs like this lovely donut print bag.

 Elizabeth Chaney from @iheartartstudioe made this tote handbag from an old shirt she found at a thrift store for $4.

 She loved the print but the shirt didn’t actually fit her.
 So she took the shirt apart, and cut out the tote sides from the front and back panels of the shirt.